| Barry MacDonnell's

 However, as soon as you select some text, or create a header, or edit a footnote, or use a variety of other WordPerfect features, the property bar changes to a new property bar to give you access to new buttons, pick lists, etc., appropriate to your new task.

-right-clicking on them.
-Just enable the Property Bar checkbox to make
+Solution: Just enable the Property Bar checkbox (see image above) to make them visible again.

-However, property bars are (by default) dynamic: a given property bar is visible only during the performance of certain tasks, and it is usually replaced by another property bar once the task changes.
+However, property bars are (by default) dynamic: A given property bar is visible only during the performance of certain tasks, and it is usually replaced by another property bar as soon as the task changes.

 It is easy to assume that modifying one property bar modifies all of them, but this is not the case.